prakharg24/prakharg24.github.io/_pages/talks.md

 <!-- When adding new publications, leave two spaces at the end of every line to go to the next line! -->

 Slides for presentations that I've given which are not linked to a specific paper, as well as lectures and other miscellaneous slides.
 If you are looking for slides of presentations for my papers, check the publications tab.
 I try to keep this updated, but if you don't find the slides you're looking for, feel free to shoot me an email.
-I'm always happy to share slides, under the right set of the permission.

 * **Mila Responsible AI Week: The Curious Case of Arbitrariness in Machine Learning**
 Oct 16, 2024